adityachawla005/cryptonite_taskphase_Aditya/Digesting Documentation/Digesting Documentation.md

 <br>

 # Challenge 5-Searching for manuals
+This level required us to use man man command and man -k command to find the correct manual and get the flag.

+## Challenge Description
 This level is tricky: it hides the manpage for the challenge by randomizing its name.
 Luckily, all of the man pages are gathered in a searchable database, so you'll be able to search the man page database to find the hidden challenge man page!
 To figure out how to search for the right man page, read the man page manpage by doing: man man!

 HINT 1: man man teaches you advanced usage of the man command itself, and you must use this knowledge to figure out how to search for the hidden manpage that will tell you how to use /challenge/challenge